ec-jrc/jeolib-jiplib/doc/jiplib.rst

 ----------------------

 METHOD classify(dict)
 Supervised classification of a raster dataset.
-The classifier must have been trained via the :py:method:jiplib:VectorOgr:`train` method.
+The classifier must have been trained via the :py:func:`VectorOgr:train` method.
 The classifier can be selected with the key 'method' and possible values 'svm' and 'ann':

 Args:
 * ``dict`` (Python Dictionary) with key value pairs.
 Each key (a 'quoted' string) is separated from its value by a colon (:).
 The items are separated by commas and the dictionary is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.
 A value can be a list that is also separated by commas and enclosed in square brackets [].

 Returns: